Apr 29, 2021

 Many congratulations to Jonathan and David and the rest of the staff who are restoring the park’s ecosystem.
 And thank you to the San Francisco Zoo and Sonoma State University for their partnership in reintroducing the Western pond turtle into Mountain Lake.
 The San Francisco Zoo’s “headstart” program involves hatching and rearing turtles through their most vulnerable stages before releasing them into the wild.

-Deep Look video from 2016 to learn more about these babies!
+Check out the Deep Look video from 2016 to learn more about these babies!

 Should you happen to find a turtle that may have wandered away from the lake, call our wildlife hotline at (415) 561-4148.